Neil Brand

 Neil Brand (born 18 March 1958) is an English dramatist, composer and author.
 In addition to being a regular silent film accompanist at London's National Film Theatre, Brand has composed new scores for two restored films from the 1920s, The Wrecker and Anthony Asquith's Underground.

+Neil Brand has been a silent film accompanist for nearly 40 years, regularly in London at the Barbican and BFI National Film Theatres, throughout the UK and Ireland and at film festivals around the world, including Australia, New Zealand, America, Canada, Israel, Scandinavia, Georgia, Ukraine, throughout Europe.
 Brand has also acted and written plays for the BBC.
 His book, Dramatic Notes, focuses on the art of composing narrative music for the cinema, theatre, radio and television.
 For his contribution to music, in 2016, Brand was awarded with a BASCA Gold Badge Award.

 Background and education

-Brand was born in Burgess Hill, Sussex, England, and attended Junction Road Primary School in Burgess Hill, then Brighton and Hove County Grammar School for Boys (now Brighton Hove & Sussex Sixth Form College).
+Brand was born in Burgess Hill, Sussex, England, and attended Junction Road Primary School in Burgess Hill, then Brighton, Hove and Sussex Grammar School (now Brighton Hove & Sussex Sixth Form College).

 At the age of 18, he went to the University College of Wales, Aberystwyth, to study Drama under John Edmunds.
 However, he had a talent for music, and it was at Aberystwyth that he began writing and playing music seriously for the first time.
 In 2013 he was made a Fellow of Aberystwyth University.